-- Limited Class Size: Each exam is typically limited to 25 participants (including only 5 retakes).
+- Limited Class Size: Each exam is typically limited to 16 to 20 exam candidates (less for online exams).
 Applicants are accepted on a first-come, first-serve basis.
 Completed application and full payment must be received 30 days prior to the posted exam date.

 CE Booklet Click Here

 Please download this CE booklet for the examination policy and procedures that you will be expected to follow.